Aditya-Ai1107/Ai-projects/README.md

 https://github.com/Aditya-Ai1107/Ai-projects/blob/main/data/Cricket.pdf

-The chatbot analyzes the above document and searches the results as per the questions asked.
+The chatbot first analyzes the uploaded document by reading and processing its content.
+It converts the information in the document into a format that the system can efficiently search and understand.
+When a user asks a question, the chatbot searches through the processed document data to find the most relevant information related to the query.
+It then retrieves the matching content and generates an accurate response based on the document.
+In this way, the chatbot provides answers that are directly derived from the information present in the document.

 ---